kanehekili/MicroDVBRecorder/README.md

 In order to use the Recorder the following prerequisites have to be met:
 * dvb-apps or equivalent
 * rtcwake (only if VCR mode is used)
+* tmux - if you want to keep the sessions on a server (optional)
-* Sundtek driver if using a Sundtek Stick
+* Firmware for you DVB stick or a Sundtek driver if using a Sundtek Stick

-###Setting up the DVB:
+###Preparing the DVB system:
-The dvb-apps usually come with a commandline tool called w_scan.
+Download the "dvb-apps" package.
+It usually come with a commandline tool called _w_scan_.

-MDVBRecorder needs a channel list in *zap format, so in order to retrieve the channels install your stick, hook it to the device and execute:
+MDVBRecorder needs a channel list in *zap format, so in order to retrieve the channels install your DVB-stick, connect it to the device and execute:

-w_scan -f c -x -c de (de is for Germany, use your country code )
+<code>w_scan -f c -x -c de</code> (de is for Germany, use your country code )

 The resulting file needs to be in one of the follwing directories in "home":<br>
 .tzap\channels.conf<br>